mrjordantanner/mrjordantanner/README.md

-# Howdy, I'm Jordan.
+# Greetings!
+I'm Jordan, a full-stack engineer with an eye for design.
 Welcome to my GitHub!

 ## Recent Projects:
 # Portfolio